Description

 Advice

-Growing the exotic Oaxaca Anthurium Plants in pots is a great way to display their deep green leaves and large red spathes.
+Growing Anthurium Plants in pots is a great way to display their deep green leaves and large red spathes.
 Use pots with drainage holes and water fully to keep the soil moist.
-A good soil mixture for Oaxaca Anthurium Plants is one part potting soil, one part orchid mix, and one part one-inch lava rock gravel.
+A good soil mixture for Anthurium Plants is one part potting soil, one part orchid mix, and one part one-inch lava rock gravel.
 If small agregate lava rock gravel is unavailable, you can substitute coarse perlite.

-Oaxaca Anthurium Plants can also be grown in hanging baskets.
+Anthurium Plants can also be grown in hanging baskets.
 Be sure the hanging pots have drainage holes.
 Choose a hanging basket that has a pot twice the size of the new plant’s root ball.
 Plant using the soil mixture described above and leave a one to two inch space at the top of the pot for watering.
-Hang Oaxaca Anthuriums planted in hanging baskets in a spot that is in mostly shade.
+Hang Anthuriums planted in hanging baskets in a spot that is in mostly shade.
 You can grow Anthurium Hanging Baskets in a shady spot in the yard, then bring them to a shaded porch to enjoy when the red bloom spathes arrive.

 What others are saying